 For that “other” need, check out our “Number Two with a View” blog.

 It’s wise to plan for your monthly cycle on the trip even if you aren’t expecting it.
 The guides do have a few supplies for surprises, but it’s best to have your own stash.
 Some guides use the “Diva Cup.”
 It can have a learning curve, so be sure to try it out a few months before your trip to see if it will work for you.
-If you’d rather use tampons, bring several small Ziploc bags and a pack of baby wipes.
+If you’d rather use tampons, bring a ‘Go With Your Flow Pack’ or several small Ziploc bags and a pack of baby wipes.
 Keep it all in your day dry bag so you can access it whenever needed.
-When you change during the day, wrap your trash in the baby wipe, put it all in the Ziploc, and dispose of it in the trash on the raft.
-Just be sure your trash goes deep into the boat trash bag.
+When you change during the day, wrap your trash in the baby wipe, put it all in the Ziploc, and dispose of it deep within the trash on the raft or into the hygiene disposal at the camp toilet.
 Since you’ll be getting wet frequently, sanitary napkins are not a practical option.

 Insider tip: Skirts/dresses are really comfortable for women to wear – especially at camp.
 Having a skirt is like wearing your own privacy curtain.
 A sarong held by a friend can also create additional privacy – especially when you need to change a tampon during the day.

-While we’re on hygiene, I thought I’d also mention that I love packing my biodegradable soap, a small comb, and some hair detangler spray in a Ziploc bag and keep that in my day dry bag.
+While we’re on hygiene, we thought we’d also mention that packing biodegradable soap, a small comb, and some hair detangler spray and/or leave-in conditioner in a Ziploc bag and keep that in my day dry bag.
 It’s usually warm and sunny on the beach while the guides set up lunch and that can be a great time to bathe.
-Often, we try to avoid pulling into camp when it’s super sunny and hot, so I don’t always like to get cold and wet at that time of the day.
-Doing it at lunch gives me time to warm up after a cold, refreshing dip in the river.
-I use a baby wipe on my face, armpits and feet at night before bed.
+Often, we try to avoid pulling into camp when it’s super sunny and hot, so you may not want to get cold and wet at that time of the day.
+Doing it at lunch gives you time to warm up after a cold, refreshing dip in the river.
+You can also use a baby wipe on your face, armpits and feet at night before bed.

 Don’t hesitate to contact the office and ask if you have additional questions.
-There are several ladies in the office and we are happy to help explain things.
+There are several ladies in the office and we are happy to help explain things further.